kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 The Specs of kōura Funds

-kōura offers six different funds, which themselves invest in Blackrock ETFs. kōura states clearly that it "believes index investing will provide a better return over the very long horizon for a typical KiwiSaver investor". kōura is not alone in offering index funds for KiwiSaver - Simplicity and Superlife are two other examples.
+kōura offers six core growth and index funds, which themselves invest in Blackrock ETFs, and three speciality funds, which cover clean energy, property and crypto. kōura states clearly that it "believes index investing will provide a better return over the very long horizon for a typical KiwiSaver investor". kōura is not alone in offering index funds for KiwiSaver - Simplicity and Superlife are two other examples.

 kōura's KiwiSaver funds are comprised of over 3,000 different investments in 50+ countries, and overseas investments are 70% hedged to the NZ dollar.
 This means that if the NZ Dollar rises against any overseas currency, 70% of the value of the overseas investment will be affected.
 For example, if the NZ Dollar falls in value against the USD, USD-denominated investments (i.e. international shares) will increase in NZ Dollar-terms.
 For this reason, exchange rate movement is an investment risk.